Galaxies (song)

 "Galaxies" is a song by American electronica act Owl City, released on April 19, 2011.
-It is the second single from his third album, All Things Bright and Beautiful.
+It is the second single from his third studio album, All Things Bright and Beautiful.
+The song peaked at number 39 on the US Hot Christian Songs chart.

 Background

 Adam Young has stated the song is about the Space Shuttle Challenger disaster.
+His idea and portrayal of the song is that "victory can be achieved through Christ and through Him alone," despite the tragedy.